librenms/librenms/doc/Extensions/Applications.md

 extend fail2ban /etc/snmp/fail2ban
 ```

 4: Edit /etc/snmp/fail2ban to match the firewall table you are using on your system.
 You should be good if you are using the defaults.
+Also make sure that the cache variable is properly set.
+The directory it exists in, needs to exist as well.
+To make sure it is working with out issue, run '/etc/snmp/fail2ban -u' and make sure it runs with out producing any errors.

 5: Restart snmpd on your host

 6: Add the following to /etc/crontab and restart cron.
 ```
-*/3    *    *    *    *    root    /root/snmp-extends/fail2ban.pl -u
+*/3    *    *    *    *    root    /etc/snmp/fail2ban -u
 ```

 7: Restart or reload cron on your system.